apify/proxy-chain/test/README.md

     ```

     The `localhost` entry is for avoiding dual-stack issues, e.g. when the test server listens at ::1
-    (results of getaddrinfo have specifed order) and the client attempts to connect to 127.0.0.1 .
+    (results of getaddrinfo have specified order) and the client attempts to connect to 127.0.0.1 .

     The `localhost-test` entry is a workaround to PhantomJS' behavior where it skips proxy servers for
     localhost addresses.

-## Run tests
+### Run tests

 1. Run all tests